No-FUSS Lifestyle Healthy Living

 After I incorporated my Lyme healing food principles into my diet, not only did my health increase but my attitude towards food changed.
 As my body gradually repaired, I recognized the vital role that food played in restoring my health.

-You will most likely encounter some form of food in opposition to your new way of eating.
+You will most likely encounter some form of opposition to your new way of eating.
 Be prepared and stand firm.

 We live on the family farm on the Eastern Shore of Maryland, with the Chesapeake Bay on one side and the Atlantic on the other.
 I used to be a city girl at heart, but as soon as my farmer husband captured my urban heart, the city girl faded and the farm girl blossomed.
 Although, I do stretch my wings from time to time and land in a big city for a visit.
 Our half-dozen kids call this farm home.
 Three of them have left the nest to establish families and homes of their own.